ssgier/cambrian/README.md

 `scale` represents the order of magnitude of variation.
 It can be thought of as something similar to the standard deviation of the result when the value is mutated.
 It is merely a hint to the mutation logic and can be provided by the user intuitively.

 Our objective function program can be written in any programming language.
 Here we choose Python.
+Cambrian will call the program as a child process and pass the following arguments:
+- the parameters in form of a JSON
+- a unique number which may be used as a seed to initialize a random generator

-Cambrian will call the program as a child process and pass the parameters in form of a JSON as the last argument.
-If our script was called `obj_func.py`, then cambrian would start it with a call equivalent to the following command:
+If our script was called `obj_func.py`, then cambrian would start it with a call like the following command:

 ```
-python obj_func.py '{"x":1.0,"y":1.0}'
+python obj_func.py '{"x":1.0,"y":1.0}' 1234
 ```

 and it would expect the program to print a line in the following format to the standard output: